A.S. Pirae

+History

 Oceania Club Championship 2006

 AS Pirae qualified for the Oceania Club Championship 2006 after winning the Division Fédérale.
 In the group stages they recorded big wins against Marist FC 10–1, and Sobou FC 7–0, which was enough to secure their passage to the semi-finals despite a 1–0 defeat to Auckland City in the last game.
 In the semi-finals they pulled off a major shock beating YoungHeart Manawatu 2–1 thanks to early goals from Jose Hmae and Naea Bennett.
 However, in the Final they met Auckland City once again and suffered a 3–1 defeat.
 This remains the best performance by any French Polynesian side in the premier Oceanian club competition.

-Facts
+2007–2010

 Between 2007 and 2010 Pirae have been unable to replicate the form that saw them finish runners-up in the Oceania Club Championship and they have not qualified for the competition in its new form the OFC Champions League.
 In the 2009–10 season Pirae finished 4th in the Division Fédérale and then 4th in the Championship play-off.